JasonHHouse/gaps/README.md

 #### TMDB

-First you need to enter your The Movie Database (TMDB) Api Key.
-As noted on the page, to use Gaps, you'll need a MovieDB api key.
+First, you need to enter your The Movie Database (TMDB) API Key.
+As noted on the page, to use Gaps, you'll need a MovieDB API key.
 Navigate over to [The Movie DB](https://www.themoviedb.org/settings/api), create an account, and make an API Key.
 Copy that key and paste it below.

 With your TMDB key added, now you need to configure the information to connect to Plex.